uday-andotra/alpha-engine/README.md

 # Alpha Engine
+Alpha Engine is a local research pipeline for the NIFTY / India VIX complex.
+It estimates realized vs implied vol, a causal two-state Markov regime, and a hawkish/dovish score from RBI PDFs, then routes 2% OTM option trades and marks them with SABR/Black–Scholes.
+Historical rupees are a model price, not an NSE fill.
 NIFTY / INDIAVIX research stack with optional RBI statement scores.

 RBI PDFs are **manual**.
 Put them in `data/raw/mpc_archive/` yourself.
 Nothing is downloaded from the internet for policy documents.
+Working on script 'downnload_rbi_pdfs.py' to automate the process.

 ## Setup